 According to the rishis of Vedic times in ancient India, there are four stages or ashramas of life.
 The third stage is vanaprastha—retirement or contemplation—and comes after the householder stage.
 At around 55+ years, many devotees begin stepping back from outer activities to focus more deeply on their spiritual life.
 To serve this community, the Elder Forum will facilitate dialogue, networking, support, and shared learning.

-Currently the Elder Forum Design Team is conducting small focus groups around the world to build a sense of community and discover what is most important to this age group.
-The team will use this information to develop a much wider online survey.
-Look for the survey by the end of 2020.
+The Elder Forum Design Team has held small focus groups around the world to build a sense of community and discover what is most important to this age group.
+The team is using this information to develop a survey that will go out to a much wider audience.
+Look for the survey in 2021.